datastax/cassandra/src/java/org/apache/cassandra/index/sai/VECTOR.md

 5. Map those predicates back to each vector index and search for the top k vectors. **This is expensive.**
 6. Materialize each row from storage.
 7. Compute the vector similarity score for each row.
-8. Returns the top k rows.
+8. Return the top k rows.

 ```mermaid
 ---